9 Great Reasons to Retire Sooner Rather Than Later

 woman enjoying sofa furniture of outdoor patio

-Waiting until full retirement age before retiring can ensure you have more money, but it’s not always the best decision, and it isn’t right for everyone.
+Waiting until full retirement age to retire can seem like a safe option.
+Ensuring you'll have more money on hand in your golden years likely feels reassuring, but it’s not always the best decision.
 There are some good reasons to retire sooner rather than later.

-It might take some extra planning, but it’s possible if you make the right financial decisions now.
+It might take some extra planning, but it’s possible.
 If any of these reasons apply to you, you might want to see if you can retire early.

 If you want to work part-time